Opening a Corporate Bank Account in Hungary

 Q5: Can a bank refuse to open an account even if my company is properly registered?

 Yes.
 Company registration is a legal requirement; account opening is a business decision.
 Banks apply internal risk policies and may decline a relationship for reasons unrelated to the company's legality.
 A refusal is not a legal evaluation — it is an internal institutional judgment.
+This distinction is often misunderstood by foreign founders establishing a company in Hungary.

 For regulatory reference: